sangitsdhar/mBot/README.md

         - `S1_IN_S2_OUT`: Sensor 2 is outside of black line
         - `S1_OUT_S2_IN`: Sensor 1 is outside of black line
         - `S1_OUT_S2_OUT`: Sensor 1 and 2 are outside of black line
-* You can refer tp this file to test this out
+* You can refer to this [line follower example](https://github.com/sangitsdhar/mBot/blob/main/Sample%20Codes/mbot_line_follower_test.ino) to test this out.

 ## Activity 4 Wheel Control

 ## Activity 5 Musical Ending
+* Remember to include the line `MeBuzzer buzzer;` so that you can use the following function(s) to control and play a tone through the buzzer.
+    - `buzzer.tone(noteFrequency, noteDuration);`: This function plays the note corresponding to the frequency value in noteFrequency and for the time defined in the variable noteDuration
+* You can create different tunes to suit your requirements.